magic0whi/hexo-blog/source/_posts/zh-cn/learn/cpp.md

 ## Copying and Copy Constructors in C++

-1. Ues "="(called Shallow Copy) to copy an object created on stack(with `new`) which is without a Copy Constuctors or an object created on heap but with private pointer variables will lead to unexpected results.
+1. Ues "="(called Shallow Copy) to copy an object created on heap(with `new`) which is without a Copy Constuctors or an object created on stack but with private pointer variables(objects created on heap) will lead to unexpected results.
    It's essentially just copy the address data in pointer variable
 2. So you need a Copy Constructor which delimit the behavior of the copy operation.